• Mail

 • Return the window sash to its original position.
 If you used the tilt out feature you will have to tilt it back in before closing the window.
 Open and close the window several times to distribute the lubricant evenly.

 That’s it!
+This is a good time to inspect the top and bottom window pane for evidence of a damaged thermal seal.
 I assure you that this is time and energy well-spent.
-Not only will this allow you to easily open windows to allow fresh air in and save money on air conditioning costs, it will help to ensure that when the time comes to sell your home, they won’t show up as a defect in your buyer’s Home Inspection Report.
+Not only will this allow you to easily open windows to allow fresh air in and save money on air conditioning costs, it will help to ensure that when the time comes to sell your home, windows won’t show up as a defect in your buyer’s Home Inspection Report.

 homeruninspections@icloud.com